Buying a recond piano

 It is

-common that you see many music shops today offer recond pianos from Japan that
+very common that today you'll find many music shops selling recond pianos from Japan that

 pianos imported into Malaysia are beyond the lifespan of a good piano and range

 between 30 to 60+ years old.
-These old pianos are disposed by users in
+In fact, these pianos are disposed by private

-Japan in favour of a new instrument because of poor condition and not worth rebuilding
+Japan in favour for a new instrument because of age, poor condition and usually, not

-since there is little market for used pianos there.
+worth rebuilding since there is little market for used pianos in Japan.

-repair or replacement to the parts before a fine regulation can be done.
+subject to lots of wear and tear in the action that needs repair and replacement before fine regulation can be done.
 A

 piano that is out of regulation